mchaaar/Universe-Generator/README.md

 ### Additional commands

-- You can modify the generation settings by going in the `Universe-Generator/Settings/GeneralSettings.txt` file.
+- You can modify the generation settings by going in `Universe-Generator/Settings/GeneralSettings.txt`

-- If you need to reset the general settings, you can go in the `Universe-Generator/Scripts/` folder and type in your terminal :
+- If you need to reset the general settings, go to `Universe-Generator/Scripts/` and type in your terminal :
 ```
 php reset.php
 ```